Welcome to another Ask GFC! If you have a question that you want answered, you can ask it here.

-Complicating this is the fact that at some point you will be required to begin taking distributions from the plan.
-In fact, a provision known as required minimum distributions, or RMDs, means that you will be required to begin taking distributions from your plan once you turn age 70 1/2.
+Complicating this is the fact that, at some point, you will be required to begin taking distributions from the plan.
+In fact, a provision known as required minimum distributions or RMDs, means that you will be required to begin taking distributions from your plan once you turn age 73.

-It’s not an exaggeration to say that large tax-deferred retirement savings plans are potential ticking time bombs, at least in regard to income tax liability.
+It’s not an exaggeration to say that large tax-deferred retirement savings plans are potentially ticking time bombs, at least in regard to income tax liability.

-Several times I’ve mentioned the Roth IRA as an exception, and it truly is.
-A Roth IRA works much like a traditional IRA, in that you can contribute up to $5,500 per year (or $6,500 if you are 50 or older), and the investment earnings on it are tax-deferred (this will matter only if you take early distributions, as the earnings will be taxable if you do).
+Several times, I’ve mentioned the Roth IRA as an exception, and it truly is.
+A Roth IRA works much like a traditional IRA in that you can contribute up to $6,500 per year (or $7,500 if you are 50 or older), and the investment earnings on it are tax-deferred (this will matter only if you take early distributions, as the earnings will be taxable if you do).

 But a Roth IRA departs from a traditional IRA in three very important respects:

-- Distributions from a Roth IRA are actually tax free, if you are at least 59 1/2 years old, and have participated in the plan for at least five years, and
+2. Distributions from a Roth IRA are actually tax-free if you are at least 59 1/2 years old, have participated in the plan for at least five years, and

-- RMDs are not required with a Roth IRA, meaning that distributions from the plan will not increase your tax liability (the Roth is the only tax favored retirement plan that is not subject to RMD’s)
+3. RMDs are not required with a Roth IRA, meaning that distributions from the plan will not increase your tax liability (the Roth is the only tax-favored retirement plan that is not subject to RMDs)

 Best Strategy: Be Prepared for Anything!

-Ron asked if tax-deferred accounts will make sense if tax rates will be higher in retirement.
-In my opinion, they will, but we also need to consider the this in the broadest sense possible.
+Ron asked if tax-deferred accounts would make sense if tax rates were higher in retirement.
+In my opinion, they will, but we also need to consider this in the broadest sense possible.

 If you have tax-deferred accounts, you will be prepared for lower tax rates when you retire.
 But given the possibility that rates may be higher at that time, you should also include tax-free investments in the mix.

-So the short answer to Ron’s question is be prepared for both higher and lower tax rates in retirement.
+So, the short answer to Ron’s question is to be prepared for both higher and lower tax rates in retirement.
 That means having both tax-deferred and tax-free savings.
-With that strategy, you can’t lose no matter what happens.
+With that strategy, you can’t lose, no matter what happens.